ACharlesL/Tic-Tac-Toe-client/README.md

 ## Requirements

 This module requires the following:
--A user must signup with a unique email address to setup a player account.
+  - A user must signup with a unique email address to setup a player account.
--A user must sign-in to play a game.
+  - A user must sign-in to play a game.
--After signin the user must click new game button to start a new game.
+  - After signin the user must click new game button to start a new game.